geonetwork/core-doc-sources/eng/users/source/admin/configuration/index.rst

 Intranet Parameters
 ```````````````````

-A common need for an organisation is to discriminate between internal anonymous users (users that access the node from within the organisation) and external ones (users from the Internet).
-Node’s administrators can specify different privileges for internal and external anonymous users and, in order to do so, they have to specify the parameters of the internal network.
+A common need for an organisation is to automatically discriminate between anonymous internal users that access the node from within an organisation (Intranet) and anonymous external users from the Internet.
+GeoNetwork defines anonymous users from inside the organisation as belonging to the group *Intranet*, while anonymous users from outside the organisation are defined by the group *All*.
+To automatically distinguish users that belong to the Intranet group you need to tell GeoNetwork the intranet IP address and netmask.

-*Network* The internal network’s address in IP form.
+*Network* The intranet address in IP form (eg. 147.109.100.0).

-*Netmask* The network’s mask.
+*Netmask* The intranet netmask (eg. 255.255.255.0).

 Metadata Search Results